Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Swim kick - keep it in the bucket

-To practice the freestyle kick motion as described above, you should first try the wrong approach, so that you can feel how it should not be done.
+To practice the motion, you should first try the wrong approach, so you can feel how it should not be done.

 You will feel certain propulsion forward, but you also find that you are forced to lift your feet out of the water which forces your lower body further down into the water which is not an ideal body position.